Krugersdorp Commando: Anglo Boer War

-The battle of Nooitgedacht in the Krugersdorp area could have been a complete route had the Boers not stopped to plunder the British camp.
+The battle of Nooitgedacht in the Krugersdorp area could have been a complete rout had the Boers not stopped to plunder the British camp.

-With the UDF
+With the Union Defence Force (UDF)

 By 1902 all Commando remnants were under British military control and disarmed.

 By 1912, however previous Commando members could join shooting associations.

 By 1940, such commandos were under control of the National Reserve of Volunteers.

 These commandos were formally reactivated by 1948.

 With the SADF

 During this era, the unit was mainly engaged in area force protection, search and cordones and stock theft control assistance to the rural police.

 The unit resorted under the command of the SADF's Group 17.

 With the SANDF

 Disbandment

 Krugersdorp Commando along with all other Commando units was disbanded in the 1990s after a decision by South African President Thabo Mbeki to disband all existing Commando Units.
 The Commando system was phased out between 2003 and 2008 "because of the role it played in the apartheid era", according to the Minister of Safety and Security Charles Nqakula.